gocanto/go-maps/README.md

 ## 🧠 Concepts Covered

 ### 1. The Bucket Structure
 Unlike generic hash maps, Go uses buckets.
-Each bucket is a fixed-size memory block holding exactly **8 key/value pairs**.
+Each bucket is a fixed-size memory block holding exactly **eight key/value pairs**.

 ### 2. Memory Layout
 Inside a bucket, data is packed as `[8 Tophashes] + [8 Keys] + [8 Values]`.
-This structure eliminates padding bytes between keys and values, optimizing CPU cache locality.
+This structure eliminates padding bytes between keys and values, optimising CPU cache locality.

 ### 3. Collision Resolution
 Go uses **Chaining**.
 If a bucket fills up (8 items), it allocates a new "overflow bucket" and links to it, creating a linked list of blocks rather than individual nodes.